zstrait/media-scout/README.md

 - **Data Normalization:**
     - Takes the different data formats from eBay and Discogs and converts them into a single, standard format for the frontend.
 - **Filtering and Sorting:**
-    - Users can filter the combined results by media format, condition, release year, listing platform, artist name, and price range.
+    - Users can filter the combined results by media format, condition, artist, release year, listing platform, and price range.
     - Users can also sort results by Best Match / Lowest Price / Highest Price.

 ## Features Roadmap